tryton-vanmeer/tryton-vanmeer.github.io/content/drafts/sp3-archlinux-gnome.md

 So far it has been completely usable and really handy as my companion device when playing D&D.

-These are notes and tweaks based on running Arch Linux on the SP3 with GNOME as the desktop environment.
+These are some notes and tweaks based on running Arch Linux on the SP3 with GNOME as the desktop environment.

 ### Display

-I handy feature since GNOME 3.36 (albeit experimental and only in Wayland) is fractional scaling.
+A handy feature since GNOME 3.36 (albeit experimental and only in Wayland) is fractional scaling.

 It can easily be enabled with the following command: